Getting Certificates for an Identity Provider

 An X.509 SSL certificate is required for the browser-facing certificate, ie. the SSL certificate configured on the port 443 virtual host.
 Here are instructions for acquiring an SSL certificate suitable for the browser-facing certificate.

-The CN of the trust fabric certificate must match the hostname of the
+The CN of the trust fabric certificate must exactly match the hostname of the

 ArtifactResolutionService or equivalent URLs (usually the hostname of the identity provider server).
 We will not accept wildcard certificates for the IdP trust fabric.

 A key length of at least 2048 bits is mandatory for trust fabric certificates.
 We recommend 2048 bits, as longer keys provide no additional practical security but are more computationally expensive for all parties.